ed-kung/CSUN-Econ-433/labs/lab05/README.md

 ### Assignment

 Write a script to calculate the average wage by the field of a persons Bachelor's degree by year.
 Focus only on individuals with Bachelor's degrees (`EDUCD>=101 & EDUCD<=116`) and those that are employed (`EMPSTAT==1`).
 Hint: You'll need to use the `filter` command that you learned in Lab 4.
+Make sure the degree codes are human readable.
 Reshape the data so that the years are on the columns.

 Good luck!